 Amazing what can go wrong just by rebooting the server.
 Apart from the troubles with glibc suddenly LDAP wasn’t working and MySQL refused to start.
 At first I suspected the new kernel was responsible, but after many hours of troubleshooting it turns out to be a whole series of other things.
-First, openssl 0.9.8 broke […]

 I just added an additional 1 GB of memory to the server, fixed the glibc problem from the last post, and upgraded the kernel (to a hardended 2.6.17 with vserver support).
 Let me know if you spot any problems with the new setup.

 Updating glibc of the host environment on the server seems to have broken some library dependency, causing basically everything to stop working, with the exception of processes already executing.

 The folks at Verizon apparently haven’t figured out how to create a redundant network.
 They have a piece of equipment identified as 0.so-7-0-0.XL1.MTL1.ALTER.NET which keeps crashing every 5 seconds, which effectively ruins any attempt at making a persistent connection between here and anything on the other side of that broken hardware item (such as, most of canada, and probably other parts of north america).
 Apparently they also don’t know of SNMP since it’s been doing it for hours and they still haven’t fixed it.

 Someone messed up and severed yet another fiber link this afternoon, causing the server to be offline from roughly 16:30.
 Repairs are underway and I expect the problem will be fixed shortly.

 The reason for this is that Global Connect needs to perform some major roadwork and repairs on the recently severed fiber links.
 Sorry all for the invonvenience.